-It doesn’t affect your medical care: Transplant doctors and retrieval teams only come into the picture after a patient dies or is declared brain-dead, so there’s no reason to fear subpar treatment or a conflict of interest while alive.
-Says Sung: “The only interaction I have with a donor is at the time of [organ] recovery.”
-A medical team typically has no idea of a living patient’s donor status, he adds.
+It doesn’t affect your medical care: For deceased donors, transplant doctors and organ recovery teams only come into the picture after a patient dies or is declared brain-dead, so there’s no reason to fear subpar treatment or a conflict of interest while alive.
+People can also donate certain organs, including a kidney as well as portions of their lungs, liver, intestine, and pancreas, while they’re still living, but their rights and privacy are carefully protected.

 It should be discussed in advance: Organ donors should tell their loved ones about their choice — even though it can be confirmed via a driver’s license or a state registry.
 That way, the transaction won’t come as a shock.
 “It can be a very awkward or even contentious situation when a family is caught unaware,” Sung says.
 A patient’s relatives may otherwise offer consent on behalf of the deceased, but having tangible proof ahead of time can ease the process.

 It involves complex review: When a donor dies, diagnostic tests and a full review of his or her medical history are performed to determine transplant eligibility.
 Using the United Network for Organ Sharing database, potential recipients are identified using criteria such as blood type, severity of illness, body size and distance from donor.
 Age, race, gender, health and income do not play a role.
 Organ donors, likewise, can be of any age, national origin or state of health.